 Sweat, stains, spills, and general funkiness...nobody wants that in their car!
 That's exactly why you'll want the best car seat cover to protect your vehicle from all of that, and more.

 While there's lots of options to choose from when looking for vehicle seat protection, you'll want to make sure you're getting a product that's right for you.
-We've created a buying guide for different types of car seat covers and included a checklist of things to look for before making your purchase.
-We've also reviewed 10 popular products so you can find the BEST car seat cover for you.
+That's why we've created a buying guide for different types of car seat covers that includes:

 Why Buy a Seat Cover for your Car or Truck?